-How to price your photography?
+So you are asking yourself how to price your photography.
 People like your work and want to buy your photography services.
 Great!
 How do you decide what to charge?
 Too much and nobody will buy.
 Too little and you’ll be losing money.

 In this article, I’ll explore how to set prices for your photography services based on my over 20 years experience as a photographer.